 Eddie White, Google Cloud

-He will also speak on the Day 2 of the summit on The Cloudscape of Data Lakes and Data Warehouses, highlighting how Google Cloud and Qubole’s analytics partners play a critical role in helping enterprises through their digital transformation journey.
+He will also speak on Day 2 of the summit on The Cloudscape of Data Lakes and Data Warehouses, highlighting how Google Cloud and Qubole’s analytics partners play a critical role in helping enterprises through their digital transformation journey.

 Eddie focuses on developing innovative technology and go-to-market motions with some of Google Cloud’s key Data Analytics Platform partners at Google Cloud.
 He is a seasoned executive with recent stints at Pentaho, Hitachi Vantara, and Dremio.